Levi2288/AAC/README.md

 # AAC

-  Only supporting CS:GO at the moment if you know & want to help me make it cross game compatible you are welcome :D
+  **THIS ANTI CHEAT IS FAR NOT COMPLETE SO DO NOT USE THIS ON YOUR SERVER** Only supporting CS:GO at the moment if you know & want to help me make it cross game compatible you are welcome :D

 # README